linode/docs/docs/quick-answers/linux-essentials/what-is-linux/index.md

 * [CentOS](https://www.centos.org/) is a free and community-supported version of [Red Hat Enterprise Linux](https://en.wikipedia.org/wiki/Red_Hat_Enterprise_Linux) (RHEL).

-* With [Gentoo](https://www.gentoo.org/get-started/), you compile everything from source and each package is the newest, bleeding edge version, so you choose exactly what you install when adding any new software to your system.
+* With [Gentoo](https://www.gentoo.org/get-started/), you compile everything from source, so you choose exactly what you install when adding any new software to your system.

 * [Arch](https://www.archlinux.org/) features a rolling release cycle and an incredibly dedicated community that maintains the distro as well as the Arch User Repository (AUR) of software packages.